furicle/WOTBlitz-Named-Camo/README.markdown

 Hey All

 WG has introduced a lot of different camos over the last couple years.
+Beyond the "regular" camo that changes the appearance of the tank, they introduced "Legendary" camoflauge, that changes the *name* of the tank when applied.
+The first legendary camos added to the existing name, but lately some of them *replace* the existing name altogether.

+These legendary camos are not the same thing as legendary *vehicles*.
+Legendary vehicles can't remove their camo, it's a permanent addition.
+Legendary vehicles have their own slot in the API as well, so you can own both a regular and legendary version of the same tank.

 Tier ten can be confusing if you haven't kept up with all of the additions, and even in the lower tiers there are tanks that make people go 'um, what?' when they see the battle screen.
 Here's hoping this helps....